Skip to content

 Most documentation comes directly from Protobuf comments, but you should also describe your modules so others can understand their functionality.

-To create module documentation, add a README.md file and push it to the BSR along with your Protobuf files.
-Because documentation is part of your module, any updates to README.md create new commits in the BSR.
-You can put the file at either the module level or the workspace root—modules within the workspace without their own documentation fall back to the workspace README.md file.
+Because documentation is part of your module, any updates to either README.md or buf.md create new commits in the BSR.
+You can put the documentation at either the module level or the workspace root.
+Modules within the workspace without their own documentation fall back to the workspace README.md file.

 In this example, the module at proto/acme/weatherapi/v1 would display its own README.md file, and the module at proto/acme/units/v1 would display the workspace README.md file.